-The Federal Ministry of Education and Research (BMBF) is providing a total of 100 million euros in grants to help students who are in acute distress due to the corona pandemic.
+The Federal Ministry of Education and Research (BMBF) is providing grants to help students who are in acute distress due to the corona pandemic.
 The grants are awarded through the Studenten- and Studierendenwerke.

 The bridging allowance can be applied for by domestic and foreign students who are enrolled at state and state-recognised universities in Germany.
 Depending on proven need, between 100,00 € and 500,00 €can be paid as a non-repayable grant.